 This spring, I took a long, hard look at the friendships in my life.
 As a philosophy graduate, I had studied Aristotle’s theory on friendship, which helped me see my friendships in a different light.
-According to Aristotle, there are three types of friendship: friendships of utility, pleasure, or virtue.
+According to Aristotle, there are three types of friendship: friendships of utility, of pleasure, or virtue.
 I started asking myself, which category would my friendships fall into?

 Evaluating your friendships is a good thing to do once in a while.
-You may gain new insight into your relationships and learn how to maintain healthier bonds.
+You may gain new insight into your relationships, and learn how to maintain healthier bonds.

 Friendships of utility